lejard-h/chopper/faq.md

 ]
 ```

-Of course, the actual implementation may vary based on how the backend API of your project looks like.
+The actual implementation of the algorithm above may vary based on how the backend API - more precisely the login and session handling - of your app looks like.